graphql-compose/graphql-compose-mongoose/README.md

 const graphqlSchema = schemaComposer.buildSchema();
 export default graphqlSchema;
 ```

 That's all!
 You think that is to much code?
 I don't think so, because by default internally was created about 55 graphql types (for input, sorting, filtering).
 So you will need much much more lines of code to implement all these CRUD operations by hands.

 ### Working with Mongoose Collection Level Discriminators

 Variable Namings

-* `...DTC` - Suffix for a `DiscriminatorTypeComposer` instance, which is also an instance of `TypeComposer`.
+- `...DTC` - Suffix for a `DiscriminatorTypeComposer` instance, which is also an instance of `ObjectTypeComposer`.
 All fields and Relations manipulations on this instance affects all registered discriminators and the Discriminator Interface.

 ```js
   import mongoose from 'mongoose';